 There are definitely plenty of ways to celebrate togetherness and the love with your significant other (or yourself)!
 It is healthy, once in a while, to spend some time alone from the kids.
 Rekindle the amore you and and your special someone share.
 Do you have any more suggestions of an affordable romantic destination in America?
 How do you spend Valentine’s Day with your loved one?
 Share with us in the comments!

 Don’t forget to follow these travelers on their blogs for more useful travel tips and ideas!
-See our suggestions for affordable romantic destinations in Europe and Africa.
+See our suggestions for affordable romantic destinations in Europe and Africa and Asia.
 Follow us on Facebook, Instagram or Twitter to get the latest updates from us.